Varatheepan/NN-Profiler/README.md

 ```powershell
 python3 layer_stats/procssedDataGeneration/processData.py
 ```
 This will create a json file for each mode present (or specified).
-Each json file file will have network wise stats in the ```Network-Device-Parameter``` order.
+Each json file file will have network wise stats in the ```Network-Device-Parameter``` order.</br>
-An example
+An example mode data will look like following.
 ```json
 {
     "efficientnet_b2": {